 2. Visit Santa Sabina

-Get out from Giardino degli Aranci and turn right to continue on the Main Street.
-On your right you will soon notice one the most beautiful medieval churches in Rome: Santa Sabina.
+Get out from Giardino degli Aranci and turn right to continue on Main Street.
+On your right, you will soon notice one of the most beautiful medieval churches in Rome: Santa Sabina.
 It dates back to the 5th century.
 Even if renovated in the following centuries, the 18 wood panels are medieval.
 There you will see one of the first representations of Christ’s passion.

 3. Watch Rome from a Keyhole.

 Descend from Aventino and go back to Fori Imperiali to reach the Jewish Ghetto.
 But first reach Piazza dei Cavalieri di Malta.
 Here you will find a Palace with a green door.
 It is the seat of the Knights of Malta.
 According to word of mouth, the Knights of Malta chose this place because it overlooks the Vatican.
 It was a way to show their power to the Pope.
 Probably this story is told to be true depending on who is telling it.
 In any case, if you look inside the lock of this gate, you will notice a long path.
 At the end of this path framed by beautiful plants, you will see St Peter’s Basilica.